ednieuw/DCF77_HC12/README.md

 The usage of the <a href="https://store.arduino.cc/arduino-nano-every">Arduino Nano Every</a>&nbsp; was an experiment to see of the time transmitter would work with it. <br />
 As expected the interrupts were different.
 For an Arduino Uno and Nano the interrupt number for pin 2 is 0&nbsp;and for the Nano Every interrupt number is 2.<br />
 <br />
 <strong>The hardware</strong><br />
 The connections are simple.
 I used one of the PCB's that are used for the <a href="FibonacciClock.html">Fibonacci</a> and
 <a href="../Bouwpakket/Bouwpakket.htm">Word</a> clocks.
-<a href="Colour%20Word%20Clock%20PCBV08-HC-12-DCF77.fzz">The
-Fritzing file is here</a><br />
+<a href="Colour%20Word%20Clock%20PCBV08-HC-12-DCF77.fzz">The Fritzing file is here</a><br />
-the HC-12 module has similar connections as the HC-05 and HM-10 Bluetooth modules. <br />
+The HC-12 module has similar connections as the HC-05 and HM-10 Bluetooth modules.<br />
 Only RX and TX are reversed but this is taken care of in the coding.
 <pre>
 HC_12TX      = 6,    // HC-12 TX Pin